diamant3/psp-controller/README.md

 ```
 > Check [Releases](https://github.com/diamant3/psp-controller/releases) for the latest pre compiled EBOOT.PBP

-psp directory:
+## Run

+Now connect your PSP to your Computer and copy the `EBOOT.PBP` to your PSP's directory like this:

 ```
-ms0:/PSP/GAME/<foldername>/EBOOT.PBP
+PSP/GAME/<dirname>/EBOOT.PBP
 ```

-> `<foldername>` is an arbitrary name and put the EBOOT.PBP inside
+> `<dirname>` is an arbitrary name and put the EBOOT.PBP inside

 ### `psp-controller` directory